discontented/fret2key/CODE_DOC.md

 `char *notes[]`

 String representations of notes program will use.
-Notes are determined by position within this array and could be though of as the chromatic scale in C.  Index 0 of the array is 'C' and ends with index 11 as 'B'
+Notes are determined by position within this array and could be thought of as the chromatic scale in C.  Index 0 of the array is 'C' and ends with index 11 as 'B'

 `int notesLength`